Skip to main content

 Cinematic Arts and Film Studies

 The study of film and filmmaking within a research university encompasses a wide range of strategies, techniques, subjects, and outcomes.
-From narrative and documentary filmmaking to experimental and unconventional approaches, the films made by faculty, alumni, and students at UC San Diego are truly exceptional in the landscape of cinematic arts across California.
+From narrative and documentary filmmaking to experimental and unconventional approaches, the films made by faculty, alumni, and students at UC San Diego are truly exceptional in the landscape of cinematic arts.

 People